 What hours are required by TBCE?

 A minimum of one hour of the total required continuing education shall relate to risk management relating to the practice of chiropractic in Texas.
 For the purpose of this rule, risk management refers to the identification, investigation, analysis, and evaluation of risks and the selection of the most advantageous method of correcting, reducing, or eliminating, identifiable risks.
-This continuing education may be taken online through a course offered by the board.

 When do I need to complete Medicare hours?